 This behavior is the core of Full Stack’s support for multiple languages.
 However, it relies on three assumptions:

-- You must use the same datafile across SDKs.
-Learn more about best practices for datafile versioning and management.
+You must use the same datafile across SDKs.
+Learn more about best practices for Manage Config (datafile).

-Because of the deterministic and consistent nature of bucketing, it’s fine to bucket users multiple times across SDKs.
+Because of the deterministic and consistent nature of bucketing, it is fine to bucket users multiple times across SDKs.
 However, when experimenting across server-side and client-side SDKs, you might find it helpful to bucket users on the server-side to ensure a consistent experience:

-- If your client doesn’t have access to the user ID and/or attributes needed for bucketing, you can bucket users on the server, then pass along the decision and needed data to the client
+- If your client does not have access to the user ID and/or attributes needed for bucketing, you can bucket users on the server, then pass along the decision and needed data to the client

 - If you maintain many different client SDKs across different platforms, it may lighten your implementation workload to consolidate bucketing